madpsy/aisdecode/README.md

 # aisdecode
 AIS Decoder and Web based Tracker for serial (and USB) NMEA hardware.
-Tested with ia SevenStar 2rxPro.
+Tested with a SevenStar 2rxPro.

 1) Clone this repo
 2) Download prebuilt binary from [Releases](https://github.com/madpsy/aisdecode/releases) for your OS/Arch (or build your own)